-The effective tax rate ("ETR") for the year endedDecember 31, 2019 was 26.3% as compared to 28.9% for the prior year.
-Significant items that impact the effective tax rate are the change in geographic mix of income, adjustments and reversals of uncertain tax positions and SAB 118 adjustments arising from the 2017 Tax Act that were recorded in 2018.
+The effective tax rate ("ETR") for the year ended December 31, 2020 was 24.7% as compared to 26.3% for the prior year.
+Significant items that impact the effective tax rate are the change in geographic mix of income, adjustments and reversals of uncertain tax positions, and federal NOL carrybacks to prior years.

-Comparison of 2018 and 2017
+Comparison of 2019 and 2018